pelias/documentation/data-sources.md

 OpenAddresses is by far the largest dataset by number of records used by Mapzen Search.
 Even though it only contains address data (as in no building names or other metadata), it's a great resource for global geocoding.

-Many of the sources used in OpenAddresses require [attribution (LINK NOT LIVE)](https://www.mapzen.com/copyright/openaddresses).
+Many of the sources used in OpenAddresses require [attribution](https://mapzen.com/rights/).
 Mapzen Search _does not_ import OpenAddresses sources marked as Share-Alike by the OpenAddresses project.

 ## Who's on First